Last Updated on November 27, 2021 by Muhammad Junaid Khalid

-Does your prized gaming PC crash when gaming?
-Blue screen of death interrupting your gaming flow?
-The reasons can range from as simple as an overworked CPU to hardware issues.
-Not only does a sudden system shutdown ruin the gaming experience, but you may also lose valuable data as well.
-Depending on whether the cause of the game crashing the computer is software or hardware-related, there are plenty of fixes if your system crashes when gaming.
+Does your prized PC reboot while gaming,?
+Or the blue screen of death interrupting your gaming flow?
+Your computer keeps shutting down may be due to an overworked CPU, faulty fan or power supply, or hardware/software issues.
+Whatever the reason is, a sudden system shutdown not only ruins the gaming experience, but you may lose valuable data as well.
+Whether the cause of the crash is software or hardware-related, there are plenty of fixes if your computer shuts off during gaming.

-Often, a game crashing the computer is due to game-related issues, not your PC.
-In case one game causes problems and others run just fine, contact tech support for it.
-If all these things check out, read on for further solutions to prevent your computer from shutting down during gaming.
+- Often, a computer shuts off during gaming due to game-related issues, not your PC.
+If one game causes problems and others run just fine, contact tech support for the game.

 Solution 1 – Shut off Programs Running in the Background

 Running a resource-heavy game?
 Shut down background processes – especially if your PC is low on specs.
-Gaming requires system resources, and background programs hogging your CPU or RAM may result in the game crashing the computer.
+Gaming requires system resources, and background programs hogging your CPU and RAM may result in PC reboots while gaming,

 You can exit background apps such as OneDrive or DropBox manually, and use the Task Manager for disabling others.